advancedresearch/advancedresearch.github.io/blog/2023-12-13-why-we-need-a-youth-world-parliament.md

 Basically, this paper says there is reason to believe that human decision making has caused approximately 1 W/m^2 energy imbalance in recent years.

-If this paper reflect reality, then it implies that humanity has moved on from an era where policy making on global warming was acceptable based on years of delayed scientific data.
+If this paper reflects reality, then it implies that humanity has moved on from an era where policy making on global warming was acceptable based on years of delayed scientific data.

 - It takes months for new scientific information to pass peer-review